citp/privacy-policy-historical/p/ph/pho/photobox.co.uk.md

+## What happens if I disable cookies?

+This depends on which cookies you disable, but in general our Site will not operate properly if cookies are off.
+In particular, note that you may be prevented from making purchases of Products if cookies are disabled.

+## International transfers

+We may transfer personal data that we collect from you to third party data processors located in countries that are outside of the European Economic Area (EEA) and to other Photobox group companies in connection with the above purposes.
+Please be aware that countries outside the EEA may not offer the same level of data protection as the United Kingdom; however, we always require that third party data processors deal with your personal data in accordance with this privacy policy.

-## Accuracy
+## Access to Information

-We aim to keep our records as accurate as possible.
-If you would like to review or change the details that you have supplied us with at any time you can either amend your details directly by going to the 'My Details' section of your homepage of the website, or by contacting us using the details below.
+The Data Protection Act 1998 gives you the right to access personal data held about you.
+Your right of access can be exercised in accordance with that Act.
+Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the personal information we hold about you.

+## Links to third party sites

+Our Site may, from time to time, contain links to the websites of third parties.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for those websites or their policies.

 ## Security

-The technology that we use and the policies that we have implemented are intended to safeguard your privacy from unauthorised access and improper use.
-We will continue to update these measures as new technology becomes available.
+We take appropriate technical and organisational measures to guard against unauthorised or unlawful processing of your personal data and against accidental loss or destruction of, or damage to, your personal data.
+While no computer system is completely secure, we believe the measures implemented by our site reduce the likelihood of security problems to a level appropriate to the type of data involved.

+We have security measures in place to protect our database of Users and access to this database is restricted internally.
+However, note that it remains each User's responsibility:

+  * to ensure no-one else uses Photobox through his/her Account;
+  * to log off or exit from your Photobox Account when not using it; and
+  * to keep his/her password or other access information secret.

-## Your Rights
+## Deceptive emails

-You have the right to ask us not to process your personal data for marketing purposes.
-We will usually inform you (before collecting your data) if we intend to use your data for such purposes, or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data, or by going to the 'My Preferences' area of the 'My Details' section of your homepage of the website.
-You can also exercise the right at any time by [contacting us](https://web.archive.org/content/help/contact-us).
+We will never ask you to confirm the details of your Account or Payment Method by email or mobile communication.
+If you receive such contact, please do not respond to it.

-## Access to Information
+## Updates to this policy

-The Act gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act.
-Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.

-## Links

-Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
-Please check these policies before you submit any personal data to these websites.
+This Privacy Policy was last updated on 20 June 2014.
+Please check back regularly to keep informed of changes to this Policy.

 ## Contact us

-If you would like to contact us [click here](https://web.archive.org/content/help/contact-us).
+If you would like to contact us about any aspect of this Privacy Policy [click here](https://web.archive.org/content/help/contact-us).